rick12000/vocalance/README.md

 On follow up runs, skip the `pip install .` step and just run the application (in the environment you created earlier).

+If you haven't already, refer to Vocalance's official website for [instructions](https://rick12000.github.io/vocalance-launch-site/instructions.html).

 ## 🔧 System Requirements

 - **Operating System**: Windows 10/11 (macOS and Linux support planned)